JoshuaDelosSantos/my-clean-project/documentations/user_stories/us_01_sp_register.md

 # Service provider register
-As a service provider I need to be able to register my service/s.
+As a service provider I need to be able to register my service/s so a potential client can find us.

 ## Priority: 10